pypsa-meets-earth/pypsa-earth/doc/community/contributing.md

 ### How to docs?

-We add the code documentation along the way.
+We add the documentation continuously while the project grows, which makes it easier to understand and maintain for you and the whole community.
-It might seem time-consuming and inefficient, but that's not really true anymore!
-Documenting with great tools makes life much easier for YOU and YOUR COLLABORATORS and speeds up the overall process.
-Using [MkDocs](https://www.mkdocs.org/) and its plugin [mkdocstrings](https://mkdocstrings.github.io/) we document in our code scripts which then will automatically generate the documentation you might see here.
+We rely on [MkDocs](https://www.mkdocs.org/) and its plugin [mkdocstrings](https://mkdocstrings.github.io/) to document our scripts and generate the documentation website you are reading.

-Thank you Eric Holscher & team for your wonderful *Readthedocs* open source project.
-You can find an emotional speech by Eric [here](https://www.youtube.com/watch?v=U6ueKExLzSY).

 ### Structure and Syntax example